 Knee Pain Alternatives for Sensitive Joints

-• Swap Pigeon for Reclined Figure Four pose.
+- Swap Pigeon for the safer Reclined Figure Four.

-• Use a folded towel under the knees during kneeling lunges.
+- Use folded towels under knees during kneeling lunges.

-• Practice Lizard pose with the back knee lifted.
+- Practice Lizard pose with the back knee lifted high.

-• Place blocks under knees in Butterfly pose.
+- Place blocks under knees in Butterfly for support.

-• Avoid deep knee flexion if pain persists.
+- Avoid deep knee flexion if any pain persists.

-Your joint health is the top priority.
-Swap active lunges for seated chair stretches.
-Protect your knees to keep moving forever.
-Pain-free movement ensures long-term mobility success.
+Your long-term joint health must always remain your top priority.
+Swap active lunges for seated chair stretches if specific pain arises.
+Protecting your knees ensures you can keep moving for many years.

 How to Tell Good Pain from Bad Pain

-Bad pain feels sharp, electric, or pinching.
-It usually strikes near the joint itself.
-This sensation warns of potential tissue damage.
-It often causes you to hold your breath.
-If you feel this, stop moving immediately.
-Never push through sharp, stabbing sensations.
+Bad pain feels sharp, electric, or pinching near the joint.
+This sensation warns you of potential stress on your tissues.
+Stop moving immediately if you feel this specific warning sign.
+Never push through sharp, stabbing sensations to force a pose.

 Common Mistakes That Kill Your Progress

-• Bouncing specifically to force a deeper range.
+- Bouncing specifically to force deeper range risks injury.

-Fix these small habits to see growth.
-Relax your jaw to release hip tension.
-Patience yields faster results than force ever will.
-Trust the process and stay consistent.
+Relax your jaw to help release held tension in your hips.
+Patience yields faster results than force ever will in yoga.
+Trust the process and stay consistent with your daily practice.

 How Often Should You Do This Routine